katspaugh/wavesurfer.js/README.md

 This will generate the API docs, inject the CDN url, regenerate the examples index page, and sync the `example` directory.

+Don't forget to commit and push these changes in order to update the website.

 ## How to launch locally

 Install Jekyll: